It’s Top 7 list time here at Iridium Eye!

-I’m a huge geography nerd, so the international film scene was a huge fusion for that interest for me.
+I’m a huge geography nerd, so the international film scene was a huge fusion of that interest for me.
 There was a lingering curiosity to see what another nation’s movies would be like.
 Over the past 4 years, I was exposed to foreign cinema from places I would’ve never expected to see movies from as a way to expand my cinematic horizons.
-I wished more film reviewers would be adventurous into seeing movies from multiple countries and not just stick to either the Hollywood crap or even the typical indie stuff.
-Some examples of countries being featured on here include (context: I’m talking about directors and creators from these nations): Serbia, Austria, Eritrea, Senegal, Uruguay, Armenia, Jordan, Iran, Burkina Faso, Mali, Colombia, Turkey, St. Kitts & Nevis, Barbados, Ecuador, Ireland, Northern Ireland, Wales, and even Guadeloupe among several other nations and territories I could name.
+I wished more film reviewers would be adventurous in seeing movies from multiple countries and not just stick to either the Hollywood crap or even the typical indie stuff.
+Some examples of countries being featured here include (context: I’m talking about directors and creators from these nations): Serbia, Austria, Eritrea, Senegal, Uruguay, Armenia, Jordan, Iran, Burkina Faso, Mali, Colombia, Turkey, St. Kitts & Nevis, Barbados, Ecuador, Ireland, Northern Ireland, Wales, and even Guadeloupe among several other nations and territories I could name.
 You all can thank me for growing up watching Where In the World Is Carmen Sandiego? (both the game show and cartoon, but especially the former) for having that kind of appreciation for foreign nations.

-1: Some movies are ones where I’m one of the few reviewers, only reviewer, or the first reviewer to talk about them
+1: Some movies are ones where I’m one of the few reviewers, the only reviewer, or the first reviewer to talk about them

 This is a big one that even I was surprised when I would do some random searches.
 Hey, no one can say they’re vanity searches because I’m not putting the name of my blog there in these little exercises.
 Hahaha!

 In all seriousness, I would type in [name of movie I reviewed before] review and my post about it would be the only one or on the first page while other links are just places that don’t review that subject.
-There have been times where my posts would literally be the FIRST thing you see in a Google search!
+There have been times when my posts would literally be the FIRST thing you see in a Google search!
 Want to know examples of movies I’ve covered where I was one of the few or the only one who reviewed them?

 Eddie Dennis: A 5 Year Old’s Dream